 - A Medicare Claim Summary to show the dates of visits to your doctor and laboratory visits, which you can use to claim your transportation costs (You can also verbally self-declare mileage by calling DTA).

-- Copies of receipts for things you bought at a pharmacy or health supply store such as pain relief, recommended vitamins, skin ointments, hearing aid batteries, incontinence supplies.
-You do not need a prescription or statement from your MD to claim these items.
+- Copies of receipts for things you bought at a pharmacy or health supply store, such as pain relief, recommended vitamins, skin ointments, hearing aid batteries, incontinence supplies.
+You do not need a prescription from your MD to claim these items.

 - A written or oral statement from you with the dates and mileage if you used your car to go to your doctor, physical therapy, pharmacy or other providers.
 DTA can take verbal confirmation of your health care travel over the phone.
 DTA will help figure out the mileage.
 If you have a T-pass that you use for medical trips, show DTA the T-pass and receipt when you bought it.

-- If your monthly medical expenses have not changed when you do your Interim Report or Recertification, the SNAP rules say that you do not need to re-verify these expenses.
+If your monthly medical expenses have not changed when you do your Interim Report or Recertification, you do not need to re-verify these expenses.

 DTA should make “a reasonable prediction” of the amount you “expect to be billed” for medical expenses during the certification period.
 You do not have to prove you paid your bills, only that you are responsible for the bill.
 However, you cannot claim a bill that an insurance company or other third party is going to pay or reimburse you for.
 106 C.M.R. §§ 364.410(B)(3), 364.420, 364.430.